0xbluemoon/Chrove_protocol/README.md

 * Server found purhase record from blockchain, insert purchase record into local storage.
 * Client generate request before visit server.
 Request contains action, it's public key, and double hash256 of client's public key.
 Sign it and encrypt it using server's public key.
 * Client send request to server
-* Server decrypt request by it's private key, verify signature by client's public key, accept request, query purchase record with hash of key, return service informaton.
+* Server decrypt request by it's private key, verify signature by client's public key, accept request, query purchase record with hash of key, found service informaton.
+Then server sign the service information, and encrypt the information with client's public key
+*

 # Why Chrove
 Credit card number is top one target of crackers.
 Client's information are often leaked because of careless engineer and other reason.
-We believe crypto currency will replace creditcard and real name and bill adderss is not necessary in some cases.
+We believe crypto currency will replace credit card and real name and bill adderss is not necessary in some cases.

-The first application is Chrove proxy.
-It is the first proxy you can anonymously order.
-Your proxy know nothing about you but still serve you.
-Anonymous protect you and the vendor.
+The first application adopt Chrove protocol is Chrove proxy.
+It is the first proxy you can order anonymously.
+The proxy know nothing about you but still offer you service.
+Chrove remove the useless information exchanging between you and the vendor.
 Anonymous is very important for people and vendor in Iran, Russia, and China.

 ## protect proxy vender
 Vendors put their URL into smart contract.
 Nobody else can remove it.